mudasiri/crypto-byte/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [CryptoBite] <a name="about-project"></a>
+# 📖 [CryptoByte] <a name="about-project"></a>

-**[CryptoBite]** is an application built for Crypto Lovers.
+**[CryptoByte]** is an application built for Crypto Lovers.
 The App displays list of crypto currencies and its related exchange rates equivalents in Ghana Cedi as well as detail data when clicked.

 ## 🛠 Built With <a name="built-with">HTML Javascript</a>